ozthe2/ozthe2.github.io/_posts/2018-11-29-ConfigMgr-How-to-Deploy-WiFi-Profiles.md

 ---
 If you want to know how I deployed WiFi profiles to all users using ConfigMgr and PowerShell then you will want to read this post.

-If, like me, you want to deploy WiFi profiles to your Windows 10 clients using ConfigMgr, you may decide to try the WiFi Profiles node found under Assets and Compliance in the SCCM console as shown below:
+If, like me, you want to deploy WiFi profiles to your Windows 10 clients using ConfigMgr, you may decide to try the WiFi Profiles node found under Assets and Compliance in the ConfigMgr console as shown below:

 ![SCCM-WiFi-Prof1](/assets/images/SCCM-WiFi-Prof1.png)

-And if, like me, you are not using certificates, but instead use passwords for wifi access, you may think about exporting your existing WiFi profiles and importing the xml as shown below:
+And if, like me, you are not using certificates, but instead use passwords for WiFi access, you may think about exporting your existing WiFi profiles and importing the xml as shown below:

 ![SCCM-WiFi-Prof2](/assets/images/SCCM-WiFi-Prof2.png)

 To view existing WiFi profiles:

 `netsh wlan show profiles`

-Then To Export a specific WiFi Profile to an xml file to import into SCCM:
+Then To Export a specific WiFi Profile to an xml file to import into ConfigMgr:

 `netsh wlan export profile "type_profile_name_here" key=clear folder=c:\wifi`

 Or to export all WiFi profiles into separate xml files:

  `netsh wlan export profile key=clear folder="c:\ohtemp\wifiprofiles"`

 You can then deploy this profile to computers as you see fit - it ends up as a compliance item and it works perfectly.